 Yes, I visit the gym—and walk on deck during our South Pacific cruises.
 Plus I need a comfortable pair of shoes for active cruise excursions.

 I prefer to leave my good workout shoes at home.
 First, I don’t want them to get too dirty for the gym from walking around ports.
 And, second, they are too hot and heavy for tropical climates.

-I solved my problem with the purchase of these Sketcher shoes.
-They are sturdy enough to make-do as a gym shoe, plus the stretch knit is completely breathable.
+I solved my problem with the purchase of lightweight Sketcher shoes.
+They are sturdy enough to make do as a gym shoe, plus the stretch knit is completely breathable.
 And they look so cute with black or white shorts or crop pants.
 Of course a good pair of sandals is also a must.